Fall 2015 Enrollment

 CCA’s faculty includes nearly 500 nationally and internationally recognized artists, architects, designers, and writers.
 All of them are actively working in the region’s flourishing professional communities in architecture, the arts, design, business, consulting, animation, film, writing, and beyond.

 Many of the faculty work for leading Bay Area companies such as Apple, Facebook, Gensler, Google, LucasArts, and Pixar, or are principals of their own firms.
-Many of them have won major awards and accolades: Academy Awards, Fulbright fellowships, the Rome Prize, the MacArthur Award (also known as the “Genius Award”), Emmys, Guggenheim fellowships, AIGA medals, and more.
+Many of them have won major awards and accolades: Academy Awards, Fulbright fellowships, the Rome Prize, the MacArthur Fellowship awards (also known as “Genius Grants”), Emmys, Guggenheim fellowships, AIGA medals, and more.

 Students Know Their Teachers

-With an average class size of approximately 13 students (and a 7-to-1 student-to-faculty ratio), students get to know their teachers well.
+With an average class size of approximately 13 students (and a 8-to-1 student-to-faculty ratio), students get to know their teachers well.
 Together, they create a supportive community of friends, colleagues, and mentors.
 Faculty members help students discover their creative passions and individual points of view.
-They encourage students to take risks, to clarify and deepen their processes of inquiry, and above all to experiment across disciplines.
+They encourage students to take risks, clarify and deepen their processes of inquiry and, above all else, experiment across disciplines.
 Students are able to take advantage of their teachers’ networks of professional connections, which can lead directly to opportunities after graduation.

 Distinguished Visitors Come to Campus

-An incredible array of distinguished artists, designers, architects, and critics have visited the college, such as film directors Michael Moore and John Waters, architect Renzo Piano, artist Joan Jonas, philosopher Judith Butler, and writers David Sedaris and Anne Waldman.
+An incredible array of distinguished artists, designers, architects, and critics have visited the college, such as film directors Laura Poitras and John Waters, architect Renzo Piano, artist Joan Jonas, philosopher Judith Butler, and writers Akhil Sharma and Tracy K. Smith.
 Their visits may involve public lectures, master classes, critiques of student work, and artist residencies lasting up to several months.
 These visitors offer access to the international art world, and students benefit greatly from this one-on-one exposure to prominent and successful practitioners in their chosen fields.

 CCA Hosts Symposia